-Taking into account the Agreement signed at Washington on 21st July, 1950,2 between the Government of the United Kingdom of Great Britain and Northern Ireland and the Government of the United States of America, with the concurrence of the Government of the Bahama Islands, concerning a Long Range Proving Ground for guided missiles to be known as The Bahamas Long Range Proving Ground, consisting of a Main Base and Launching Area in the vicinity of Cape Canaveral, Florida, United States of America, and of a Flight Testing Range, extending to the south-east from the Launching Area through the Bahama Islands and the waters adjacent thereto,
+Taking into account the Agreement signed at Washington on July 21, 1950,2 between the Government of the United Kingdom of Great Britain and Northern Ireland and the Government of the United States of America, with the concurrence of the Government of the Bahama Islands, concerning a Long Range Proving Ground for guided missiles to be known as The Bahamas Long Range Proving Ground, consisting of a Main Base and Launching Area in the vicinity of Cape Canaveral, Florida, United States of America, and of a Flight Testing Range, extending to the south-east from the Launching Area through the Bahama Islands and the waters adjacent thereto, and agreements for the extension of the said Proving Ground;3

-Reaffirming their decision that the said Proving Ground should be used by the Government of the United Kingdom of Great Britain and Northern Ireland and the Government of the United States of America for testing the flight of guided missiles and associated equipment and for training with such missiles and equipment,
+Reaffirming their decision that the said Proving Ground should be used by the Government of the United Kingdom of Great Britain and Northern Ireland and the Government of the United States of America for testing the flight of guided missiles and associated equipment and for training with such missiles and equipment;

-Desiring that the limits of the said Proving Ground should be extended to include the territory of the Turks and Caicos Islands and the waters adjacent thereto; and that the provisions set forth below for that purpose should be fulfilled in a spirit of good neighbourliness between the Governments concerned, and that details of their practical application should be arranged by friendly co-operation,
+Desiring that the limits of the said Proving Ground should be further extended to include the territory of Saint Lucia and the waters adjacent thereto; and that the provisions set forth below for that purpose should be fulfilled in a spirit of good neighbourliness between the Governments concerned, and that details of their practical application should be arranged by friendly co-operation,

-Have agreed as follows:-
+Have agreed as follows:

-1 Came into force on 15 January 1952, as from the date of signature, in accordance with article XXVI.
+1 Came into force on 25 June 1956, as from the date of signature, in accordance with article XXVI.

 2 United Nations, Treaty Series, Vol. 97, p.
-193.
+193, and Vol. 218, p.
+384.